BrianHoldsworth/etherdfs-server/README.md

 ```
 $ mount -t msdos -o loop,uid={your_uid},gid={your_gid} fat_disk.img /mnt/c_drive
 ```
 Using a mount command like this, you can copy whatever disk contents you need into your disk image, then share that disk image to the DOS client with maximal compatibility.
-May DOS applications will run fine and at reasonable speed from the shared/mapped drive.
+Many DOS applications will run fine and at reasonable speed from the shared/mapped drive.